Imperial College Computing Engine: Influence on other machines

-Project Termination
+Project termination

 In 1956/7, the project was forcibly terminated.
-Staff dispersed. in 1951 Tony Brooker had left to join the Computing Machine Laboratory at the Universtity of Manchester.
+Staff dispersed.
+In 1951 Tony Brooker had left to join the Computing Machine Laboratory at the University of Manchester.
 Keith Tocher took ICCE II and went to work at British Steel, Sidney Michaelson went to the University of Edinburgh and founded the Computer Unit which subsequently became the Department of Computer Science, now the school of informatics.
 Manny Lehman ultimately joined the Israeli MoD Scientific Department which subsequently became Rafael.